stephschustermann/piRNA-detection/README.md

 2. Intragenic file

-This BED file was created using the function intersect from bedtools (see more - https://bedtools.readthedocs.io/en/latest/content/tools/intersect.html) using *-wa* flag in order to get the intra genic sequences.
+This BED file was created using the function intersect from bedtools (see more - https://bedtools.readthedocs.io/en/latest/content/tools/intersect.html).

+Note: This file needs to contain the info of the sequences which map to the known genes and not the genes' id.

+TODO: Update this format with the utr data and gene type.

 The program expects a bed based file with the format example shown below: